emboiko/JS_Raycast/readme.md

 ### Related Projects

-A more thorough implementation in C featuring rudimentary textures & improved keyboard controls can be found [here](https://github.com/emboiko/C_Raycast).
+A more thorough implementation in C featuring rudimentary textures can be found [here](https://github.com/emboiko/C_Raycast).